explain what love is. action, emotion, feeling, or fruit

 The fruit of the Spirit is love.

-Galatians 5:22-23 tell us what the fruit of the Spirit is.
+Galatians 5:22-23 tells us what the fruit of the Spirit is.
 It begins with love.
-Other places in scripture speak about love too.
+Other places in scripture speak about love, too.
 If you want to define it, the Bible is a great source.
 We can learn what, who, why, when, and how from it.

 What?